lpaparusso/overtake_cyberattack/README.md

 # overtake_cyberattack
-Code accompanying the paper "..."
+Code accompanying the chapter "Interactions Attacks as Deceitful CAV Behavior", in the book ...